qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Information bias: Seeking out more information even when more information is no longer useful.

 With confirmation bias, more information lead to higher confidence, but not better accuracy.
-This is contraty to statistics, where more samples lead to more accurate result (but still suffer from systematic sampling bias).
+This is contrary to statistics, where more samples lead to more accurate result (but still suffer from systematic sampling bias).

 **Having no information is better than having wrong information**.
 Wrong information reinforced by confirmation bias can make you stuck in a wrong path.